Modern Slavery Statement

 1. Structure

-We are fully convinced of and are committed to the ideals set out in the Modern Slavery Act and have taken initial steps to author a robust Modern Slavery Act Statement that will live out these ideals within our organisation.
-We will thoroughly examine how slavery and human trafficking can affect our business and explain the steps we will be taking in the fight against it.
-This statement is intended to fulfil the legal requirement for a slavery and human trafficking statement on behalf of all companies within the Country Court Care Group as relevant.
-Our efforts against slavery and human trafficking will complement our broader CSR Policy and our adoption of the Ethical Trading Initiative.
+We remain fully committed to the ideals set out in the Modern Slavery Act and continue to examine how slavery and human trafficking could affect our business and explain the steps we will be taking in the fight against it.
+This statement is made on behalf of all companies within the Country Court Care Group as relevant.

 • Interviewing workers recruited from outside the United Kingdom and Ireland, to discuss their conditions and their rights